 DT: Yes.
 But we have to be very conscious that we are sinners.
 We are not standing on a pedestal.
 We are fellow sinner.
 We’re seeking to come together and to ask God’s forgiveness.

 When I entered my first parish, the ministry had gone wrong.
-It’s very sad when the ministry goes wrong.
+It’s sad when the ministry goes wrong.
 Everything is turned around about.
 Office-bearers wouldn’t speak to one another, they were at loggerheads.
-In my very first board meeting, I walked in, and they were already there before me, standing around in a circle…and the two leading office-bearers in the center, just about to have a physical assault to one another.
+In my first board meeting, I walked in, and they were there before me, standing in a circle… The two leading office-bearers were in the center, about to have a physical assault to one another.
 I had to strive into the middle and push the two apart.
 I wondered as a young man, what do I do now?
-I’ve never been taught about boxing [?]
-Christianity.
+I’ve never been taught about boxing in Christianity.

-So they were a bit appalled that here is a minister having seized two men, pushed them apart physically.
-I said, “Well, now we begin our board meeting.”
-This is my first board meeting ever in the church.
-It was the fastest meeting I had ever had, because no one would speak.
-It was over in half an hour, and I was asked for a quick session meeting with the superior body, so I said to one of the elders, my session clerk, my leading elder, I said, “What’s the problem?”
+They were a bit appalled that here is a minister having seized two men, pushed them apart.
+I said, “Now we begin our board meeting.”
+This is my first board meeting in the church.
+It was the fastest meeting I had ever had, because no one would speak — it was over in half an hour.
+I was asked for a quick session meeting with the superior body, so I said to one of the elders, my session clerk, my leading elder, “What’s the problem?”

-So he got up, and I would say blew off.
-For about 20 minutes he told us all the problems, the animosities, and the back-biting, and all sorts of dreadful things.
-I had to finally silence him after 20 minutes and thank him, and ask the other elder to say what was on his mind.
+He got up, and I would say blew off.
+For about 20 minutes he told us all the problems, the animosities, the back-biting, and all sorts of dreadful things.
+I had to silence him after 20 minutes and thank him, and ask the other elder to say what was on his mind.
 He marvelously stood up and apologized.
-I looked at that and I thanked him, and I read the passage from the Bible, “Little children, love one another.”
+I looked at that, thanked him, and read the passage from the Bible, “Little children, love one another.”
 I didn’t know what to do.
 That’s all I could think about.
-I read them that passage.

 JMF: You mentioned thanksgiving as part of the repentance process.
 In asking for forgiveness, we already know we have forgiveness, so in one sense we are giving thanks, aren’t we, for knowing that we’re forgiven, but we’re giving thanks for the forgiveness even as we ask.

-DT: I remember in the small Bible class, one of my teenage girls, very lovely person, said, “How often must I ask for forgiveness before I receive it?”
+DT: In the small Bible class, one of the teenage girls, a lovely person, said, “How often must I ask for forgiveness before I receive it?”
 I said, our Lord says in the Lord’s Prayer, “Forgive us our debts, our sins.”
 We ask, but we don’t go on asking.
-That would insult God — that we don’t believe that God loves us, that he’s forgiven us?
+That would insult God — that we don’t believe that God loves us, that he’s forgiven us.
 Christ has forgiven us.
 So we come and ask, “Lord, forgive us our sins,” but as we look to Christ we thank him that he has forgiven us, forgiven us before we sinned, and before we were born.
 I find that a staggering thought.
-So I always tried to say to my people, You must ask for forgiveness, ask for forgiveness every day, but having asked for forgiveness, always, always say “thank you” that you are forgiven.
+I always tried to say to my people, You must ask for forgiveness every day, but having asked for forgiveness, always say “thank you” that you are forgiven.

 JMF: So the asking is like a participation in the fact of forgiveness.

 DT: Absolutely.
 It’s a sharing in Christ’s finished work.
-So Paul says, “In all things, in all times, in all circumstances give thanks to God.”
-We’re not very good at that.
-But that’s very, very important that we pray at all times with thanksgiving.
+Paul says, “In all things, in all times, in all circumstances give thanks to God.”
+We’re not good at that.
+But it’s important that we pray at all times with thanksgiving.
 If we don’t pray with thanksgiving, we have no faith.
 We’re not believing, we’re not accepting the marvelous love of God.

 JMF: Paul gives admonition in Scripture, but he always does it from the context of “this is who you already are in Christ, this is who Christ has made you be, and therefore act like it.”
 He never turns it around and says, “You’re behaving badly, and if you don’t stop it then you’re lost.”

 DT: Absolutely.
 Perhaps the severest forms of judgment we see in the gospel are out of the lips of Jesus.
-He was absolutely frank.
+He was frank.
 When we look at the cross, we might belittle our sins.
-We might, you know, think it doesn’t matter.
+We might think it doesn’t matter.
 I say to people, “You look at the cross, you look at the fact that sin was so serious it took everything that God himself had got, to remove our sin and deliver us.”
 I think of that great cry, “My God, my God why have you forsaken me?”
 There you see the depths and the horror of sin.
-Sin is very real, but thank God that we’re delivered from it.
-Thank God.
-We can’t, we dare not…our church needs to be cleansed, I pray every day that we will be cleansed.
-I pray for our church will be cleansed, purified.
-We must.
-But we thank God that there is complete cleansing, complete deliverance.
+Sin is real, but thank God that we’re delivered from it.
+Our church needs to be cleansed, I pray every day that our church will be cleansed, purified.
+We must — but we thank God that there is complete cleansing, complete deliverance.